- 1 can (28 ounces) diced tomatoes, undrained

 Reviews forAfrican Peanut Sweet Potato Stew

 "So good!
 This tastes like an authentic African recipe.
 I am American & married an East African man.
 The culture was like stepping into a different world from my western heritage & German roots.
 But I loved the cultures & the foods, as Africans have a way of coming up with the best combination of spices.
 Traditionally, food is centered around vegetables or grains (varies depending on country & region) & meat is served as a side dish or not at all unless it is a special occasion.
-Sweet potatoes are a food that is eaten a lot throughout the continent.
-I followed directions exactly, but chop your kale fine!
+Sweet potatoes are a food that is eaten throughout the continent.
+I followed directions, but chop your kale fine!
 I used a food processor to chop my kale.
 I also waited until last 2 hours of cooking to add chickpeas & kale.
 I also used 1/2 the amount of kale.
+And I added about 2 cups extra water.
 Be brave & expand your food tastes!
 This is a delicious, healthy, filling stew.
 If your family prefers meat at each meal, as many Americans do, fry something like beef flank cut in thin strips with oil with pepper & onion.
 Serve on the side with this stew.
 Or make half the recipe & serve this as a side with something like a roast.
 And put more peanuts on top.
 I am so happy Alexis shared her mom's excellent recipe."